Htanks/Htanks/README.md

 - 🔭 I’m currently working on Shopify Projects
 - 🌱 I’m currently learning JavaScript
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with JavaScript
 - 📫 How to reach me: https://www.linkedin.com/in/hank-temples/